kevinhubbard/kevinjr.net/README.md

 # Portfolio

-My portfolio/blog was made using the MERN stack.
+My portfolio/blog was made using Node, Express, Handlebars and MongoDb.
 Follows the MVC architecture.